 Because there can be significant, sometimes severe and even fatal interactions between illegal drugs and those which we prescribe, we will not be able to continue prescribing controlled substances for you and will refer you for drug and alcohol counselling.
 If you do not attend, this will be construed to be non-compliant and grounds for dismissal from the practice.

 The bottom line - Take your medications exactly as ordered and, unless there is an emergency, do not take any controlled substances from other providers.
 (An emergency is a threat to life or limb.
 We do allow patients to take medications for treatment of pain after surgery or other painful procedures.
 Contact us with specific questions.)

 Why can't I go out to my car/out for a smoke/out to lunch?

 Sadly, there are people who will go to extreme measures to try to produce a "clean urine" specimen for testing.
 To avoid these dodges, you must give us a urine specimen before you leave.
-We will provide you with as much water or coffee or tea as you like in order to facilitate your providing us with a urine sample, but you have to "go" in order to go.
+We will provide you with as much water as you like in order to facilitate your providing us with a urine sample, but you have to "go" in order to go.

 Experienced patients generally will avoid urinating before they come to the office.
 Patients may ask the receptionist whether they are selected for testing.
 Once you know, however, that you are selected, you may not leave until you provide a urine sample.